ecostarsorg/ecostarsorg.github.io/careers/index.md

 # 👩‍💻 Careers

 Ecostars is a B2B startup transforming the hotel sustainability industry.
 We have a **product customer-first vision**, and an amazing technical challenge in front of us.
-Come join us!

  * 🌱 Startup
  * 🎯 Product